wuruoyun/vue-component-lib-starter/README.md

 npm run docs:serve
 ```

-You may use [Netlify](https://www.netlify.com/) to auto build and deloy the doc app like this project does.
+You may use [Netlify](https://www.netlify.com/) to auto build and deploy the doc app like this project does.

 ## Develop and test locally